-Effect of buffer capacity
+3.4 Effect of buffer capacity

 The effect of buffer capacity was investigated by comparing Run 13 with Run 2.
-The average values of the pH, VSS and TC removal and products yield at steady state condition in the runs at 20 and 200 mM phosphate buffer are shown in Figure 8.
-The main difference between these experimental runs was the pH dropped from 6.8 to 5.0 when phosphate buffer concentration was reduced from 200 mM to 20 mM (Figure 8a).
-The consequent difference in pH affected the substrate removal and contributed to a shift in the products distribution.
-A higher substrate removal and products yield were obtained for the fermenter at 200 mM of phosphate buffer and more neutral pH (Figure 8b).
-Although acetic acid was still the main fermentation product for both fermenters, the production of propionic acid was more significant for the fermenter with phosphate buffer 200 mM than for the fermenter with phosphate buffer 20 mM (Figure 8c).
+The average values of the pH, VSS and TC removal and products yield at steady-state condition in the runs at 20 and 200 mM phosphate buffer are shown in Fig. 8.
+The main difference between these experimental runs was the pH dropped from 6.8 to 5.0 when phosphate buffer concentration was reduced from 200 to 20 mM (Fig. 8a).
+The consequent difference in pH affected the substrate removal and contributed to a shift in the product distribution.
+A higher substrate removal and product yield were obtained for the fermenter at 200 mM of phosphate buffer and more neutral pH (Fig. 8b).
+Although acetic acid was still the main fermentation product for both fermenters, the production of propionic acid was more significant for the fermenter with phosphate buffer 200 mM than for the fermenter with phosphate buffer 20 mM (Fig. 8c).
 Butyrate and ethanol were obtained at very low concentration in both conditions.

 The fermentation at high and low phosphate buffer concentration showed that the effect of pH on the fermentation performance is considerable.
-The strong effect of pH is probably due to the fact that hydrolytic enzymes produced in-situ usually have an optimum activity around neutral and high pH [31, 32].
-The lower substrate removal and products yield at acidic pH might also be associated to microbial inhibition due to pH toxicity.
-The microbial inhibition at low pH is usually associated to the "weak-acid uncoupling" mechanism [33].
+The strong effect of pH is probably due to the fact that hydrolytic enzymes produced in situ usually have an optimum activity around neutral and high pH [30, 31].
+The lower substrate removal and product yield at acidic pH might also be associated to microbial inhibition due to pH toxicity.

+The microbial inhibition at low pH is usually associated to the "weak-acid uncoupling" mechanism [32].
 The carboxylic acids in their undissociated form at low pH are more permeable to the membrane cell, diffuse passively, and acidify the cytoplasm, causing inhibition of cell metabolism.

 Regarding the products yield, an increased production of propionate was observed with the higher concentration of phosphate buffer (higher pH).
-Although no study on effect of pH in anaerobic digestion of grass could be found, several other studies have observed how the fermentation products are distributed in a wide pH range [31, 34].
-The difference observed in several studies demonstrate that the products distribution is very dependent of the feedstock nature and pH simultaneously.
+Although no study on effect of pH in anaerobic digestion of grass could be found, several other studies have observed how the fermentation products are distributed in a wide pH range [30, 33].
+The difference observed in several studies demonstrates that the product distribution is very dependent of the feedstock nature and pH simultaneously.

-Although in this study a phosphate buffer at different concentrations was used, in full scale digesters the use of controlled acid or base addition could be more feasible for pH control.
+Although in this study a phosphate buffer at different concentrations was used, in full-scale digesters, the use of controlled acid or base addition could be more feasible for pH control.
 This does not alter the significance of our results on the effect of pH on the process.

-General discussion and significance of the results
+3.5 General discussion and significance of the results

 Whilst most literature studies on the AD of lignocellulosic feedstocks are focussed on the pre-treatment steps, this study shows that AD is a promising technology for the conversion of lignocellulosic substrates, at least for the substrate considered in this study, even without any hydrolytic pre-treatments.
-In this study, up to 20 % yield (COD basis) of liquid phase products (SRT 8 d) and up to 57 % yield (COD basis) of gasphase products (SRT 64 d) were obtained.